Skip to content

 CLI

-Tinyauth offers a very simple CLI that aims to help you both configure the app and generate/verify the users.
+Tinyauth offers a very simple CLI that aims to help you to configure the app and manage users.

 Commands

-All commands can be both run when the app is run as an executable:
+All commands can be run when the app is run as a binary:

 ./tinyauth [options]